 Federal Stafford Loan – All students qualify for a Federal Stafford Loan in some form.
 The amount a student receives in a Stafford Loan will depend on the student’s grade level, the amount of other financial aid being received, and federal yearly and aggregate loan limits.
 Freshmen (0 to 29 credits) may be offered $5,500 per year; sophomores (30 to 59 credits), $6,500; and for those who have attained junior class standing (60 or more credits), $7,500 per year, if eligible.
 Of these amounts, $2,000 may be unsubsidized.
 The amount you may borrow in any given year may not exceed the educational costs as certified by the Financial Aid Office.
 The aggregate amount one may borrow as an undergraduate cannot exceed $31,000.
 Of this amount, only $23,000 may be subsidized.
 A graduate or professional student may borrow up to $20,500 per year.
 Graduate students can borrow unsubsidized loans only beginning July 1, 2012.
 The maximum outstanding debt for graduate or professional students, which includes Federal Subsidized Stafford Loans borrowed for undergraduate study, is $138,500 (excluding unsubsidized loans).

 The type of Stafford Loan a student receives is determined by financial need as calculated by the FAFSA form.
 You do not need to meet the March 1st deadline to qualify for a Stafford Loan.
 Although you do not need to meet the March 1st priority deadline in order to qualify for a Stafford Loan, please keep in mind that a Stafford Loan alone is not enough to cover the entire cost of attendance for college.
 The interest rate on Stafford Loans is variable, and changes every year on July 1st.
 The federal government has placed a cap of 8.25% on the interest rate of all Stafford Loans.
 Repayment of Stafford Loans begins 6 months after the student graduates, drops below 6 credits, withdraws, or takes a leave of absence from the university.
 This 6-month period is known as the “grace period.
-There is a 1.051% origination fee for all Stafford Loans beginning July 1, 2012.
+There is a 1.072% origination fee for all Stafford Loans beginning July 1, 2013.
+This origination fee will increase for loans processed after October 1, 2014, and the new rate will be announced after July 1, 2014.
+Please see the chart below for more information.

 Federal Parent PLUS Loan – The Federal PLUS Loan Program grants loans to parents of undergraduate students who are enrolled for at least 6 credits in a degree-seeking program.
 Parent loans were created as a way for families to fund any portion of the student’s education that is not covered by another form of financial aid.
 Parents may borrow the difference between the cost of attendance of the University and the amount of other funding the student is receiving from grants, scholarships, tuition waivers, student loans, etc. A credit check is required for parents wishing to borrow funds from the Parent PLUS Loan Program.
 If a parent is denied a Parent PLUS Loan he or she should contact the financial aid office to inquire about additional funding options.
 If a parent wishes to find out if he or she will be approved for a Parent PLUS Loan, the parent may complete our online pre-approval process in the PLUS Loan section of this web site, listed under the general heading of “Loans” on our home page.
 The federal government has placed a cap of 9% on all PLUS Loans.
-The interest rate for all parents borrowing a Federal Parent PLUS Loan for the 2013-2014 academic year is fixed at 6.41%.
+The interest rate for all parents borrowing a Federal Parent PLUS Loan for the 2013-2014 academic year is fixed at 7.21%.
 All Federal PLUS Loans will have a 4.204% origination fee beginning July 1, 2013.
+This origination fee will increase for loans processed after October 1, 2014, and the new rate will be announced after July 1, 2014.

 It is important to realize that repayment on parent loans begin 60 days after the loan has been fully disbursed, unless special arrangements have been made and finalized between the borrower and lender.